How to garden organically

 The only way to get rid of it is careful hand weeding.
 Wet the soil thoroughly and leave it for several hours to soak in, then start teasing out the plants.
 Make sure you get it ALL.
 You may have to do this several times, as it is easy to miss bits, or for pieces to break off.
 Keep a few pieces for your new confined pot, and put the rest in the trash.
 Do not try to compost it, as you may not kill it all in the compost heap.

-1. by colmenar, on October 15 2008 @ 7:13 am
+October 15, 2008 at 7:13 am

 The only way is persistent weeding out, I always grow mint in a bucket now.
 I love it but not as much as it loves my garden and yours by the sound of it.